• Home

 Want to learn more or interested in joining our dedicated group of volunteers?
 Please contact us using the form below.
 Interested in becoming a member, select "Become a Member" from the navigation menu at the top of the page.
 We look forward to hearing from you!

-Waldemar Ager Museum
+Waldemar Ager Association

-514 West Madison Street, Eau Claire, Wisconsin 54703, United States
+514 West Madison Street, Eau Claire, Wisconsin, 54703, United States

-Copyright © 2023 Waldemar Ager Association - All Rights Reserved.
+Copyright © 2025 Waldemar Ager Association - All Rights Reserved.

-Powered by GoDaddy Website Builder
+Powered by